simonesilvestroni/m2m-website/_posts/2007-05-12-ruff-trigger-playstation2-game.md

 ## Team management

 During my stint at Playstos I happened to manage the work of five people.
-The best time was between 2002 and 2003, where two sound engineers and an audio programmer worked together in the studio.
+My best time with the company was in 2001-2002, where two sound engineers and an audio programmer worked well together.

 I attended plenty of meetings where I offered suggestions and voiced our concerns, co-ordinating with the producers while meeting the agreed schedule.